Lost Judgment: Promotion and release

 Following the release of the game, Sega staff felt that if there should be a sequel to Judgment, Yagami and his partner Masaharu Kaito would retain their lead roles and would still be set in Kamurocho.
 Rumors of a sequel were reported by publications in March 2021, hinting at the return of both Takayuki Yagami and Kaito.
 In April of the same year, the official website announced a major tease related to Judgment on May 7, titled "Judgment Day".
 The official Twitter account of the game also revealed new footage of Yagami, hinting at the sequel.
 On May 6, 2021, a day before "Judgment Day", an entry for Lost Judgment was leaked by PlayStation Network in Japan, which stated the Digital Deluxe edition would be released September 21.
-The game was officially announced on May 7, 2021, for PlayStation 4, PlayStation 5, Xbox Series X, Xbox Series S, and Xbox One.
-The team listened to fan feedback in regards to what elements from the gameplay needed to be improved.
+The game was officially announced on May 7, 2021, for PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S. The team listened to fan feedback in regards to what elements from the gameplay needed to be improved.
 A demo was released to the PlayStation Store on September 10.

 Three downloadable content packs were developed for the game.
 The first is the "Detective Essentials Pack", which was released at launch.
 The pack adds twelve additional side missions, three new girlfriends for Yagami to date, and an additional superboss battle for the game's "Gauntlet" challenge mode.
 The pack also grants the player several bonus items, including three alternate color skins for the Detective Dog, an additional drone frame, six new extract recipes, a hoverboard with three additional skateboarding challenges, and four additional Master System games (Sagaia; Fantasy Zone II: The Tears of Opa-Opa; Alien Syndrome; and Global Defense).
 The second DLC is the "School Stories Expansion Pack", which was released on October 12.
-It includes additional items for the School Stories minigames, three additional sparring partners for the boxing minigame, and a fourth fighting style for Yagami-based around boxing.
+It includes additional items for the School Stories minigames, three additional sparring partners for the boxing minigame, and a fourth fighting style for Yagami, based around boxing.
 The third DLC titled "The Kaito Files" was released on March 28, 2022, and includes a new story campaign featuring Masaharu Kaito as a playable character.
 On consoles, all three pieces of content are available individually or as part of a season pass; excluding The Kaito Files, all DLC is included with the Windows version.
 Work on the DLC was still continuing in August 2021, as production on "The Kaito Files" did not begin until the main game was completed.